brianjriddle/crash-and-burn-2012/bad/bad.md

 .notes only broken or fixed mail
-0 inbox kinda hard w/ 50 mail a day easy for developers to ignore a mail. we send mail when something breaks or is deploy as that is something that should be noticed. after testing with test/unit, rspec, cucumber it's way harder than it should be.
+0 inbox kinda hard w/ 50 mail a day easy for developers to ignore a mail. we send mail when something breaks or is deployed as that is something that should be noticed.